DKpdx/Artistry/journals/Danny_Mitchell.md

 4/20/23
 We all worked on helping get more of the FE working so that all of the team has their basic rubric requirements covered.
 I then did the get all accounts unit test and set it all up for the rest of the team to implement their own in the tests folder.

+4/21/23
+I worked on having an art detail page that matched by ID and had a handle o’clock function from our landing page.
+This would allow an image to be clicked and then directed to the art details by the art id.

+4/22/23
+I got the handle on click and the art detail page working.
+So now when a visitor clicks on an image from the main landing page, it directs them to the details for that image.

+4/24/23
+We worked on deployment as a team.
+Got stuck In a spot and agreed to resume tomorrow.

+4/25/23
+We got deployment working without create likes.
+We then team worked on Heathers create like form.
+We got Heathers form working and then helped to make her Unit test.

+2/26/23
+We worked as a team to remove console.logs and comments so that our code was clean.
+Also, we made some changes to how our routing was handled and where our button for navigation were organized.

+2/27/23
+Created a likes page to render all of the likes posted to show that it was hitting the database and being saved.
+Also, updated my journal entries and set up the routing for the new page.